Festival Academy Budapest 2017, Day 2

 I found the (implicit) Scherzo just as excellent as the opening movement.
 This made me realize one particular feature in this ensemble: here, perfect unanimity, perfection in a unified, a perfect match in every aspect of playing is not (or not always / necessarily) a priority, maybe not even desired.
 My observation: in the first bars, each instrument presents itself with a short, 4-bar solo.
 Many quartets will try making these solos sound as much the same as possible, demonstrating discipline and uniformity.

-There were other components to this: even though the base pace was fast, compared to “conventional” interpretations, the artists allowed for fairly dramatic accelerations.
+There were other components to this.
+Even though the base pace was fast in comparison to “conventional” interpretations, the artists allowed for fairly dramatic accelerations.
 It almost felt as if this was derived from Hungarian folk music.
 Even with these distinct agogics, the quartet remained perfect in the coordination, the rapid exchange of the motifs, the transition between the voices.

 Adagio molto e mesto